Revised June 2013

 i.
 Amend, alter, or repeal any resolution of the Board of Directors.

 By November, the Board of Directors shall appoint a nominating committee each year.
 This committee shall consist of eight members of which at least one and not more than three are elected Board members and the rest are Professional members selected to represent an adequate cross-section of the Professional members.
-By the end of each calendar year, the Associate, Professional, Honorary Life and Emeritus membership shall be canvassed by mail requesting suggestions for possible nominees for Board positions that are open based on term completion.
+By the end of each calendar year, the Professional and Emeritus membership shall be canvassed by mail requesting suggestions for possible nominees for Board positions that are open based on term completion.
 Results of the canvass will be turned over to the Nominating Committee and they shall be instructed to give due consideration to the suggestions received.
 The Nominating Committee will acquire the consent of the nominees and submit to the Board of Directors for approval by a majority vote a slate consisting of at least two candidates for each Board position to be vacated.
 The Board of Directors is bound to present these and only these nominees on the ballot.
 The time line for this process must ensure that the annual election results are announced to the membership prior to July 1 of each year.

-The ballots, which will be sent to all Professional members, Emeritus members, and Honorary Life members will include biographies, and voting instructions.
+The ballots, which will be sent to all Professional members, and Emeritus members will include biographies, and voting instructions.
 The Society shall distribute one written ballot to each member entitled to vote on the matter.
 The ballot and any related material may be sent by electronic transmission by the Society, and responses may be returned to the Society by electronic transmission that meets the requirements of California Corporations Code.
 The ballots shall be sent out at least 45 days prior to the Annual Meeting [National Conference].
 The election shall be terminated 30 days after the distribution of the ballots.
 The ballots shall keep the voting members’ identity confidential.
 At the close of the election the Secretary-Treasurer and two additional Professional members of the Society appointed by the President shall count votes and/or supervise the counting of votes and shall report the vote count to the Board of Directors.
 The nominee receiving the largest number of votes for each of the positions of Secretary-Treasurer and Second Vice President shall be elected.
 The two nominees for the positions of Director, who receive the greatest number of votes, shall be elected.
 The entire slate of elected Board members shall be approved by a majority of the Board of Directors for the purpose of ratifying the vote of the members and to certify the validity of the election process.

 In case of tie votes, the Board of Directors shall decide the action to be taken.